-Music is to begin playing 5 minutes after a freestyle session begins.
-(The first skater in line can go earlier if they want.)

-- Coaches have one pro request per session.
+- Music is to begin playing 5 minutes after a freestyle session begins.
+(The first skater in line can go earlier if they want.) - Coaches have one pro request per session.
 Coaches may only do a pro request in front of the music of a non-lesson skater.
 A skater may have a dance played and later a freestyle program played due to two separate and different coach pro requests if they are in different lessons in the same session.
-Skaters must be in a lesson for a coach to use a pro request. - An orange belt must be worn by skaters performing their programs. - Skaters doing their programs or dance (with the orange belt) have the right-of-way, followed by skaters in a lesson. - Do not call skaters who are in the harness for their music.
+Skaters must be in a lesson for a coach to use a pro request. - Coaches may only play a skater's music once and not restart the music unless there is an issue with the music file.
+Once the program has been run through once, the skater's music must go back in line.